Formula One race weekend: Race

 Formula One cars wind through the infield section of the Indianapolis Motor Speedway during the race for 2003 United States Grand Prix.

-The race itself is held on Sunday afternoon, with the exception of night races at Singapore, Bahrain, Qatar, Las Vegas, and Saudi Arabia and a day/night race for the season finale in Abu Dhabi.
-The Las Vegas Grand Prix was held on a Saturday, with the Bahrain and Saudi Arabian Grands Prix provisioned to move to a Saturday in 2024; prior to that, the last race not to take place on a Sunday was the 1985 South African Grand Prix, which took place on a Saturday.
+The race itself is usually held on a Sunday afternoon.
+Exceptions to the rule in 2025 were the night or evening races at Singapore, Bahrain, Qatar, Las Vegas, Saudi Arabia, and Abu Dhabi, as well as the Las Vegas Grand Prix being held on a Saturday since 2023.
+Prior to that, the last race not to take place on a Sunday was the 1985 South African Grand Prix, which took place on a Saturday.